dynamsoft-docs/capture-vision-docs/architecture/intermediate-result.md

   * TransformedGrayscaleImageUnit
   * RecognizedTextLinesUnit

+For more details about the image processing algorithm sections and stages, please refer to the [complete process of algorithm](image-process/index.md).

+## Inherit

+An algorithm task can inherit the intermediate result of another task when:

+* They have the same TargetROIDef.
+* The initial part of their image processing parameters is the same.

 ## Receive

 Intermediate Result Receiver (IRR) is designed for receiving the intermediate results.
 For each type of the intermediate result, a callback is handled when it is produced.
 You can receive the result data from the callback methods of the IRR.
 Currently IRR is the only access for them intermediate results.